Showing posts with label Rosalind Russell. Show all posts

 THE STUFF OF DREAMS

 For me, The Trouble with Angels remains one of my favorite "comfort food" movies; a thoroughly enchanting, fumy, sweet-natured movie capable of stirring up warm feelings of nostalgia.
-In this instance, the very distant memory I have of when I was so young that movies like this made me associate organized religion with kindness, compassion, and empathy.
-So sad that religion is so often used today as the banner behind which so many seek to cloak their fear, ignorance, and hatred.
+In this instance, the very distant memory I have of being young and the way movies like this made me associate organized religion with kindness, compassion, and empathy.
+Alas, these days religion and faith have become weaponized banners behind which so many cloak their bigotry, ignorance, and hatred.

 Maybe it wouldn't hurt if some of those "fun nuns" made a comeback.